myIR, payments and more

 If you're in business, you'll need to complete and send us an income tax return, and attach either a copy of your financial records or a form that summarises your income and expenses.

 You can either file your income tax return online or download and complete the PDF and post it to us.
-You can find the appropriate return by going to the right hand site of this page under "Get it done online" or "Forms and guides" or by using the links below:
+You can find the appropriate return by going to the right hand side of this page under "Get it done online" or "Forms and guides" or by using the links below:

 The information you will need to file your return is outlined on the coverpage to the online service or PDF.